When to consider asking for specialist help from CAMHS? Getting more help.

 If the symptoms are ongoing and they are affecting everyday life, such as limiting school attendance or going out with friends or family, or if the physical symptoms are significantly affecting their health, then you may wish to consider making a a referral to CAMHS.

 Schools, GPs or other professionals, who know you or your child, can make this referral on your behalf.
 Currently, we are unable to accept parent or self-referrals.
-See How to refer [HYPERLINK] for further details.
+See how to refer for further details.

-Professionals can access further support around asking for specialist help by contacting the CAMHS Specialist Community Adviser team [HYPERLINK]
+Professionals can access further support around asking for specialist help by contacting the CAMHS Specialist Community Advisor Team.

 What to expect from CAMHS